tahagoal/Channel-Guide/README.md

 - It's recommend to test the system before 10/12/2019 to get live and reliable data.

+## Migration
+- Please create a database called channel-guide first
+- Please create a schema called public
+- Run the application, it will create the tables and insert the records, the seeders exists here `TVGuide/ScheduledTasks`
+- If the system find just one channel it will not seed any tables, so you can remove the schema and run the system again.

 ## Database Design
 - You can find the database diagram on db diagram here: https://dbdiagram.io/d/5de130cfedf08a25543e8639